Safety & Thermal Management | BESS Guide

 Cold climate protection

-Critical in cold climates—prevents cold-soak behavior that can reduce performance and increase operational risk.
+Important in cold-climate deployments where low temperatures can reduce performance and increase operational constraints.

 Prevent charging restrictions Reduce capacity loss Avoid performance instability